 The holiday season is here, and that means getting together with friends and family for the single purpose of catching up while sharing a meal.
-Food is deeply linked with our memories, and the keto and vegan pumpkin brownies we're baking today are an excellent example.
+Food is deeply linked with our memories, and the keto pumpkin brownies we're baking today are an excellent example.

 The beautiful fall season scents

 Just smelling the pumpkin spice takes you to your fondest memories with your loved ones.
 We can definitely say the same about the brownie aromas filling your kitchen!

 Let's make ourselves and our loved ones the fudgiest, most aromatic, and flavorful pumpkin brownies, which, by the way, are super healthy too.

 It is incredible how brownies never fall out of fashion; they're genuinely all-American baking treats.
 I don't know a single person who doesn't fall for them.

 Talking about fall, brownies are also an opportunity to get creative, and we're doing just that today by infusing them with the very essence of the season — pumpkin and warm pumpkin spices.